Gradient Boosted Models (HFL-GBM)

 }

-You can adjust the following parameters as needed:
+You can modify the following parameters as needed:

 • max_depth - Used to control the size of the trees.